35 Employee engagement survey questions for higher productivity

 It’s important that employees have a sense of connection to the work that they do and enjoy their work environment.
 Being curious and excited about projects fuels employee engagement and creates electric energy in the workplace.

-15. Am I inspired by the purpose and mission of my organization?
+15. Are you inspired by the purpose and mission of the organization?

-Teams who feel aligned with their purpose, goals, and mission are more committed to their work.
+Teams who feel aligned with the purpose, goals, and mission of their organization are more committed to their work.
 They’re also more invested in their roles.
 This survey question helps amplify employee happiness and workplace engagement by understanding how well people connect to their company culture.

-16. Do the leaders of my organization communicate a vision that motivates me?
+16. Do the leaders of the organization communicate a vision that motivates you?

 If your teams aren’t aware of the main purpose and vision of your organization it can lead to feelings of detachment in their day-to-day work.
 Make objectives clear and draw correlations between how they impact the bigger picture and contribute to organizational changes.
-Pulse surveys help ensure your team feels aligned to the bigger picture and boost employee engagement.
+Weekly pulse surveys help ensure your team feels aligned with the bigger picture and boost employee engagement.

-17. On a scale from 0-10, how likely are you to recommend your organization as a good place to work?
+17. On a scale of 0-10, how likely are you to recommend your organization as a good place to work?

-When not physically in the office, an employee engagement survey can help management learn more about the impact that remote work environments have on their team.
+When not physically in the office, an employee engagement survey can help management learn more about the impact of remote work environments on engagement in their team.

 18. Does your work environment allow you to work distraction-free when you need to?